jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-analysis is complete, we try to discuss our findings with the relevant partner or partners so as to validate it against their knowledge of the data.Data subsetsWe already mentioned the subset of incidents that passed our quality requirements, but as part of our analysis, there are other instances where we define subsets of data.
-These subsets consist of legitimate incidents that would eclipse smaller trends if left in.
-These are removed and analyzed separately, though may not be written about if no relevant findings were, well, found.
-This year we have two subsets of legitimate incidents that are not analyzed as part of the overall corpus:1\.We separately analyzed a subset of web servers that were identified as secondary targets (such as taking over a website to spread malware).2\.We separately analyzed botnet\-related incidents.Both subsets were separated the last seven years as well.Finally, we create some subsets to help further our analysis.
-In particular, a single subset is used for all analysis within the DBIR unless otherwise stated.
-It includes only quality incidents as described above and excludes the aforementioned two subsets.105A unique finding is more likely to be something mundane, such as a data collection issue, than anunexpected result.2024 DBIR Appendices91Appendix C:
+analysis is complete, we try to discuss our findings with the relevant partner or partners so as to validate it against their knowledge of the data.
+105A unique finding is more likely to be something mundane, such as a data collection issue, than an unexpected result.
+2024 DBIR Appendices
+92
+Appendix C:
+U.S. Secret Service
-U.S. Secret ServiceBy Assistant Director Brian
+By Assistant Director Brian
 Lambert and Assistant
 Special Agent in Charge
 Krzysztof Bossowski, United
-States Secret ServiceCombating
+States Secret Service
-Cybercrime
-Amid
-Technological
-ChangeThe U.S. Secret Service worked to combat fraud through traditional methods while identifying new threats driven by emerging technology in
-1\.
-Ransomware continued to
-feature prominently in data breaches impacting U.S. companies.
-Meanwhile, transnational cybercriminals were increasingly successful in finding innovative ways to enable their fraud schemes.
-Artificial Intelligence (AI) captured the worlds attention and imagination, and cybercriminals were among the early adopters.
-The
-Secret Service investigated numerous cybercriminals experimenting with these generative new tools to commit fraud.
-In response, the agency also partnered with the same technology companies these fraudsters relied upon for their schemes.
-This proved a valuable strategy to detect scams and hold bad actors accountable.The Secret Service is built on a foundation of protecting the integrity of our nations financial system.
+The Secret Service is built on a foundation of protecting the integrity of our nations financial system.
 The agency was created in 1865 to address